aws-neuron/aws-neuron-sdk/FAQ.md

 install and use Neuron to compile and deploy your models to Inf1 instances to run inference.
 More details on using Neuron without a framework are here [TODO]().

-**Q: How would I select which Inf1 instance to use?**
+**Q: How do I select which Inf1 instance to use?**

-The decision as to which Inf instance size to use is based upon the application and the performance/cost targets and may differ for each workload.
-To assist, the Neuron compiler provides guidance on expected latency and throughput for various Inf1 instance sizes, and TensorBoard profiling will show actual results when executed on a given instance.
+The decision as to which Inf1 instance size to use is based upon the application and the performance/cost targets and may differ for each workload.
+To assist, the Neuron compiler provides guidance on expected performance for various Inf1 instance sizes, and TensorBoard profiling will show actual results when executed on a given instance.
 A guide to this process is available here: [TODO]()

-Ultimately, AWS encourages developers try out all the Inf1 instance sizes (which can be done at low cost and quickly in a cloud environment), with their specific models, and choose the right instance for them.
+Ultimately, AWS encourages developers try out all the Inf1 instance sizes (which can be done at low cost and quickly in the cloud environment), with their specific models, and choose the right instance for them.

 <a name="general"></a>